ErikBlomsterberg/CGI-API/README.md

 ## Data files

 'data\data.csv' is a csv-file containing user-info.
 Columns: id;name;age;email.
 'data\onlyHeaders.csv' is a csv-file with only headers.
-Header: id;name,age;email.
+Headers: id;name,age;email.
 'data\empty.csv' is an empty csv-file.